 Making sure that all hazards are either eliminated or minimised can sometimes require changes to processes, or how you go about your business.
 Put time into identifying what you need to do, putting those actions into place and following up to make sure the plans are being followed.

-Leading law firms committed to helping clients cost-effectively will have a range of fixed-priced Initial Consultations to suit most people’s needs in quickly learning what their options are.
+Leading law firms committed to helping clients cost-effectively will have a range of fixed-price Initial Consultations to suit most people’s needs in quickly learning what their options are.
 At Rainey Collins we have an experienced team who can answer your questions and put you on the right track.